-Conclusions with regard to the DA2GC system described in ETSI TR 103 054
+Conclusions on the compatibility between DA2GC (ETSI TR 103 054) and BFWA

 Impact on BFWA

 For aircraft altitudes of about 3 km the I/N threshold will be generally exceeded at the BFWA TS, and also in a large range at the CS.
 The results are strongly dependent on the antenna characteristic applied for BFWA installation, especially the impact of the side lobes is recognizable in the I/N curves.